Ivan-Hristoslavov/inspark_institute/docs/setup/SENDGRID_SETUP.md

 ## Overview

-This guide explains how to set up SendGrid email functionality for the FixMyLeak plumbing service website.
+This guide explains how to set up SendGrid email functionality for the EGP website.
 The system now includes:

 - **SendGrid Integration**: Professional email sending via SendGrid API
 - **Conditional Email Logic**: Uses admin email from database if available, otherwise falls back to environment variable